 The Scripture Citation Index is a list of all the verse ranges cited on all the records in the database.
 Atla Religion Database allows you to browse this index and select any Scripture citations you deem relevant.
 Then, it will automatically construct a search that will display all the articles that are about any of the Scripture citations you chose.

 Pros: You can create a highly targeted search.

 Cons: You can easily miss a relevant Scripture citation in the list, especially since the sorting of the list is counter-intuitive (see more below).
 Ranges are not interpreted.

-- At the top of the search screen, click on the link in the toolbar labeled “Indexes”.
+- At the top of the search screen, hover your mouse cursor over the “More” menu and then click on the link in the toolbar labeled “Indexes”.

 - Check off any Scripture citations that look relevant to your search.
 Be sure to view the previous and next pages to make sure you get everything that is relevant.
 Important Note: This list is sorted strictly alphabetically, not numerically.
 Therefore, verses 10, 11, 12, etc., because they start with a 1, will be listed before verse 2 (likewise 20, 21, 22, etc. before 3, and so on).